Explore this monologue

-Horace Vandergelder, a wealthy merchant in nineteenth-century
+Horace Vandergelder, a wealthy merchant in

-Upgrade to PRO to learn more about this monologue from The Matchmaker and unlock other amazing theatre resources!
+to read the context for this monologue from The Matchmaker and to unlock other amazing theatre resources!Text

 Ninety-nine per cent of the people in the world are fools and the rest of us are in great danger of contagion.
 But I wasn鈥檛 always free of foolishness as I am now.
 I was once young, which was foolish; I fell in love, which was foolish; and I got married, which was foolish; and for a while I was poor, which was more foolish than all the other things put together.